TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/block-list-tyk-classic.md

 Note that the block list has been configured to be case sensitive, so calls to `GET /Status/200` will not be rejected.
 Note also that the endpoint path has not been terminated with `$`.
 Requests to, for example, `GET /status/200/foobar` will be rejected as the [regular expression pattern match]({{< ref "product-stack/tyk-gateway/middleware/block-list-middleware#endpoint-parsing" >}}) will recognize this as `GET /status/200`.

+Consult section [configuring the Allow List in Tyk Operator](#tyk-operator) for details on how to configure allow lists for endpoints using Tyk Operator.

 ## Configuring the Block List in the API Designer

 You can use the API Designer in the Tyk Dashboard to configure the block list middleware for your Tyk Classic API by following these steps.